Lavreniuk/EVP/README.md

 This repository contains PyTorch implementation for paper "EVP: Enhanced Visual Perception using Inverse Multi-Attentive Feature Refinement and Regularized Image-Text Alignment".

+*Currently it contains only inference code and trained models.
+The training code for reproduction will be added soon.*

 EVP (<ins>**E**</ins>nhanced <ins>**V**</ins>isual <ins>**P**</ins>erception) builds on the previous work VPD which paved the way to use the Stable Diffusion network for computer vision tasks.

 ![intro](figs/intro.png)